-Physical Education (PE) Policy
+Physical Education Policy

-Physical education involves pupils in the continuous process of planning, performing and evaluating physical activity.
-It is the aim of Purston Infant School to ensure that these requirements are taught through all areas of activity and so follow all the guidelines laid down in the National Curriculum Document.
-Early Years are working from the Development Matters & Early Years Foundation Stage Profile.
+Physical education involves pupils in the continuous process of planning, performing and evaluating and the aim of Purston Infant School is to ensure that these requirements are taught through all areas of activity and so follow all the guidelines laid down in the National Curriculum Document.
+The early years are working from the Early Learning Goals.